kbroughton/azure_cis_scanner/README.md

 ```
 Browse to 127.0.0.1:5000 to view the report.

+Currently, graphs will not display until there are two days of data.

 ## Requesting credentials with the correct RBACs to run the scanner
+If you need to run the scanner on someone else's Azure environment, you should ask for the minimum possible
+permissions.

 ### Owner Generates Minimal Permissions Role Definition and Temporary Keys